-Why did I choose this quotation to start the book?
+Why did I choose this quotation to start the blog?
 Because it gives me hope!

 When we look around us, when we listen to the news and read articles on the web, it gives us a very chaotic view of things, especially when it comes to the plastic waste problem.
 It makes the current scenario seem as if the world’s going to end tomorrow!
 But Sylvia’s quote always makes me take a deep breath and calm down, assuring me that matters aren’t as bad as they are being portrayed, and as long as we keep working to restore the Earth, we still have a chance.